 The SmallHD 502 makes signal concocting simple using a custom-built engine the 5-inch field monitor will accept almost any resolution and frame rate from virtually any camera.
 Building upon the 3D LUT functionality of the DP7-pro series.
 The SmallHD 502 will allow shooters to utilize an even higher resolution more detailed 3D LUT in real-time.
 The use of a tool with this much processing power is magnified when you consider its shallow profile and compact size.
 The size of the 502 hits a sweet spot for tack sharp 1080p viewing while remaining remarkably space-efficient.
 Its size weight and resolution make it a beautiful option for DSLR shooters looking to attach it straight to the camera.
 While it’s sturdy mounting options and durability enable the display to be used on a gimbal or shoulder rig without adding bulk.

 5. Atomos Shogun Inferno 7-Inch

 Atomas designed the all-in-one monitor recorder category and now redefines it with the Shogun Inferno.
-It is the mixture of the most advanced monitor technologies.
+It is a mixture of the most advanced monitor technologies.
 It can record DCI and UHD 4K signals at up to 60fps and the Atomos Ninja Inferno makes a great companion to cameras and camcorders that output uncompressed video over HDMI.

-The monitor itself emphasizes 10-bit FRC processing and atom HDR display technology that holds a 10 stop brightness range enabling you to see more carefully and monitor your log gamma footage without having to see flat washed out looking images or use LUT to shrink the dynamic range in color space.
+The monitor itself emphasizes 10-bit FRC processing and atom HDR display technology that holds a 10 stop brightness range enabling you to see more carefully and monitor your log gamma footage without having to see flat washed-out looking images or use LUT to shrink the dynamic range in color space.
 The monitor grants built-in presets to accurately translate popular log forms from Sony, Canon, Panasonic, ARRI, Red and JVC cameras.
 The settings only concerned viewing with recorded video remaining unaltered.